OGRECave/ogre/BuildingOgre.md

 --------------------

 Once the build is complete, you can optionally have the build system copy the built libraries and headers to a clean location.
-This location will strongly resemble the layout of our prebuilt Ogre SDKs.
 We recommend you do this step as it will make it easier to use Ogre in your projects.
-In Visual Studio, just select and build the target 'INSTALL'.
-This will create the folder 'sdk' inside your build directory and copy all the required libraries there.
+In Visual Studio, just select and build the target *INSTALL*.
+This will create the folder `sdk` inside your build directory and copy all the required libraries there.
 For Makefile based generators, type:

 ```sh
 make install  # (or sudo make install, if root privileges are required)
 ```

-On Linux Ogre will by default be installed to /usr/local.
+On Linux Ogre will by default be installed to `/usr/local`.
 You can change the install location by changing the variable `CMAKE_INSTALL_PREFIX` in CMake.